Alan Jette, PT, PhD, MPH, FAPTA

 Professional recognition of Dr. Jette includes his being named an American Physical Therapy Association (APTA) Catherine Worthingham Fellow in 2005, and the 2012 Mary McMillan Lecturer; 2011 Fellow of the Gerontological Society of America – the nation’s largest interdisciplinary organization devoted to the field of aging; and the 2010 American Academy of Physical Medicine and Rehabilitation Recognition Award for Distinguished Public Service, for his pioneering contributions to the field of disability rehabilitation research and to people with disabilities.

-Dr. Jette is also Professor of Health Policy & Management and Director of the Health & Disability Research Institute at Boston University School of Public Health, and Director of the Spinal Cord Model Systems Center at Boston University Medical Campus.
+Dr. Jette is also a Professor of Health Policy & Management and Director of the Health & Disability Research Institute at Boston University School of Public Health, and Director of the Spinal Cord Model Systems Center at Boston University Medical Campus.

 He also currently directs the Boston Rehabilitation Outcomes Measurement Center, funded by the NIH National Center for Medical Rehabilitation Research.
 The center is a collaborative of local institutions that will provide rehabilitation researchers with the most up-to-date outcome measurement tools